PaulleDemon/AWS-deployment/django-channels.md

 You might have to go to the Redis security group and allow the EC2 instance to access it.

+You will Also have to create a [security group](https://github.com/PaulleDemon/AWS-deployment/blob/master/SecurityGroups.md) and associate it with the ec2 instance.

+1. Go to Ec2 > security groups > click on create security group.

+2. Now give it a name say, <project_name>_redis, add a small description.(optional)

+3. Now under inbound rules, click on add inbound rule.

+4. set type to `custom TCP`, port to 6379 (redis port), set source to custom and search for your environment security group and set it to that.

+5. Go to the bottom of this page to see how to test redis connection.

 ### 2. Connecting through config file(recommended)

 create a file called `elastic_cache.config` in `.ebextensions` folder and paste the below code: